Add To Favorites

 Explore this hard edge painting technique and create a simplistic work of art in the style of artist Milton Avery.

 Milton Avery focused on color and shape more than detail in his paintings.
 View examples of Avery’s work.
-Can you recognize the forms in the images, even with the absence of detail?
+Can students recognize the forms in the images, even with the absence of detail?
 What are the subjects of his paintings?
 Did Avery use realistic colors, or do they seem randomly chosen?

 This style of painting, using solid, flat areas of color, is called hard edge painting.
 Avery does not blend the colors in his artwork.
 Each color has a distinct edge.

-Using a wide, flat brush loaded with Crayola Washable Kid’s Paint, fill in the forms with bold colors.
+Using a wide, flat brush loaded with Crayola Washable Paint, fill in the forms with bold colors.
 Be sure to paint with even strokes to get a solid fill and let the paint dry before moving on to the next color to prevent blending.
-Continue this process until your entire painting is alive with color!
+Continue this process until the entire painting is alive with color!
 Allow the painting to dry completely, and then mount on a sheet of brightly colored paper.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step